drscream/nic-cz-dns-crawler/README.md

   max_redirects: 6  # follow HTTP redirrects (301, 302, …) until this limit
   user_agent: Mozilla/5.0 AppleWebKit/537.36 (KHTML, like Gecko) Chrome/74.0.3729.131 Safari/537.36  # User-Agent header to use for HTTP(S) requests
   accept_language: en-US;q=0.9,en;q=0.8  # Accept-Language header to use for HTTP(S) requests
+  content_size_limit: 5120000  # Truncate the saved content to this number of chacters.
+If you choose to use strip_html, the content is truncated _after_ that.
+Huge values (hunderds of MB, depending on your RAM size and number of workers) can cause UnpicklingError when reading the result from Redis.
 ```

 If you're using the multi-threaded crawler (`dns-crawler-controller` & `dns-crawler-workers`), the config is loaded by the controlled and shared with the workers via Redis.